pcda18/pcda18.github.io/week-02.md

     words[:-3]

+To extract every other item in a list, add an extra colon and the number "2".

+    words[::2]

-To reverse the order of a list, add an extra colon and "-1."
+And to reverse the order of a list, add an extra colon and "-1".

     words[::-1]